reactjs/react.dev/src/content/learn/sharing-state-between-components.md

 It is common to call a Component with some local state "uncontrolled".
 For example, the original `Panel` Component with an `isActive` state variable is uncontrolled because its parent cannot influence whether the panel is active or not.

 In contrast, you might say a Component is "controlled" when the important information in it is driven by props rather than its own local state.
 This lets the parent Component fully specify its behavior.
-The final `Panel` Component with the `isActive` prop is controlled by the `Accordion` component.
+The final `Panel` Component with the `isActive` prop is controlled by the `Accordion` Component.

 Uncontrolled Components are easier to use within their parents because they require less configuration.
 But they're less flexible when you want to coordinate them together.
 Controlled Components are maximally flexible, but they require the parent Components to fully configure them with props.

 In practice, "controlled" and "uncontrolled" aren't strict technical terms--each Component usually has some mix of both local state and props.
 However, this is a useful way to talk about how Components are designed and what capabilities they offer.

-When writing a component, consider which information in it should be controlled (via props), and which information should be uncontrolled (via state).
+When writing a Component, consider which information in it should be controlled (via props), and which information should be uncontrolled (via state).
 But you can always change your mind and refactor later.

 </DeepDive>

 ## A single source of truth for each state {/*a-single-source-of-truth-for-each-state*/}

 In a React application, many Components will have their own state.
-Some state may "live" close to the leaf Components (components at the bottom of the tree) like inputs.
+Some state may "live" close to the leaf Components (Components at the bottom of the tree) like inputs.
 Other state may "live" closer to the top of the app.
 For example, even client-side routing libraries are usually implemented by storing the current route in the React state, and passing it down by props!

 **For each unique piece of state, you will choose the Component that "owns" it.** This principle is also known as having a ["single source of truth".](https://en.wikipedia.org/wiki/Single_source_of_truth) It doesn't mean that all state lives in one place--but that for _each_ piece of state, there is a _specific_ Component that holds that piece of information.
-Instead of duplicating shared state between components, *lift it up* to their common shared parent, and *pass it down* to the children that need it.
+Instead of duplicating shared state between Components, *lift it up* to their common shared parent, and *pass it down* to the children that need it.

 Your app will change as you work on it.
 It is common that you will move state down or back up while you're still figuring out where each piece of the state "lives".
 This is all part of the process!

-To see what this feels like in practice with a few more components, read [Thinking in React.](/learn/thinking-in-react)
+To see what this feels like in practice with a few more Components, read [Thinking in React.](/learn/thinking-in-react)

 <Recap>

-* When you want to coordinate two components, move their state to their common parent.
+* When you want to coordinate two Components, move their state to their common parent.
 * Then pass the information down through props from their common parent.
 * Finally, pass the event handlers down so that the children can change the parent's state.
 * It's useful to consider Components as "controlled" (driven by props) or "uncontrolled" (driven by state).